Organic Cotton Towels: A Soft Choice for You and the Planet

 Extend the Life of Your Organic Towels

-• Air dry when possible, or tumble dry on low.
+• Air dry when possible.

 Small Switch, Big Impact

-• Reduce global pesticide use.
+• Reduce pesticide use

-• Create less chemical pollution in waterways.
+• Lower chemical pollution

 Final Thoughts: Wrap Yourself in Sustainability